ga4gh/data-security/AAI/AAIConnectProfile.md

 -   `iss` and `sub`: REQUIRED.

 -   `aud`: OPTIONAL.

+-   `iat`: REQUIRED only if JWT Otherwise OPTIONAL.
+Time issued.

+-   `exp`: REQUIRED only if JWT Otherwise OPTIONAL.
+Time expired.

 -   `<ga4gh-spec-claims>`: OPTIONAL.
 GA4GH Claims are generally included as
     part of one or more GA4GH standard specifications based on the scopes